-The site lies approximately 16 km east-north-east of Leeds city centre to the north-east of the A1/A64 road junction, and covers a total area of 274.2 ha.
-A reconnaissance survey was carried out in January 1995 when the soils were examined by hand auger borings at regular intervals predetermined by the National Grid.
-Three soil pits were dug to allow full profile descriptions to be made.
+This site lies approximately 16 km east-north-east of Leeds, to the north-east of the A1/A64 road junction, and covers a total area of 501.6 ha.
+The site was subject to a reconnaissance survey in January 1995.
+This survey upgrades this to a semi-detailed survey with the inclusion of further areas to the north, south, east and west.
+Soils were examined by hand auger borings at a density of one per two hectares predetermined by the National Grid.
+Detailed soil pits were dug to allow full profile descriptions to be made.
 The land quality was assessed using the methods described in "Agricultural Land Classification of England and Wales.
 Revised guidelines and criteria for grading the quality of agricultural land" (MAFF, 1988).